stanfordio/truthbrush/docs/README.md

 ### Quarto

-We need to install Quarto onto the local machine.
-You can [download](https://quarto.org/docs/get-started/), or [install via homebrew](https://formulae.brew.sh/cask/quarto) (if you like that kind of thing):
+The documentation site is built using [Quarto](https://quarto.org/).
+Quarto can be [downloaded](https://quarto.org/docs/get-started/), or [installed via homebrew](https://formulae.brew.sh/cask/quarto) (if you like that kind of thing):

 ```sh
 brew install --cask quarto
 ```

 If you use VS Code, you can also consider installing the [Quarto Extension](https://marketplace.visualstudio.com/items?itemName=quarto.quarto).